SITKZM/calculation-of-Bott-index/README.md

 ### (Added on October 17, 2022)

-I fixed the mistakes and turned it into python code and it worked correctly.
+I fixed the mistakes and turned it into python code and it worked correctly and made OBC(Open Boundary Condition) one.
+Note that the method of rescaling is different between OBC and PBC.
+I suppose that for PBC, rescale to the [0.1) interval as defined in many papers, but for OBC, rescale to the [0, 1] interval is required.

 I'll make its Fortran version for larger matrices.